 Following these simple tips, you can create a more realistic and three-dimensional drawing using light and shadows.

 1) Pay attention to light and the direction of light.
-When creating a still-life drawing, paying attention to the direction of light and how it affects the objects in your composition is essential.
+It’s crucial to consider the direction of light and how it impacts the objects in your composition while sketching a still-life.
 Try to mimic how light naturally falls on the things in your scene.

 3) Add shadows.
-One of the best ways to create a more realistic effect is to add shadows to your drawing.
-Try to visualize the cast shadows created by the objects in your scene and then pencil them in accordingly.
+Adding shadows to your drawing is one of the best ways to create a more realistic effect.
+Try to visualize the cast shadows created by the objects in your scene, then pencil them in accordingly.

 4) Use contrasting values.
 To create a more dramatic effect, use contrasting values to highlight specific areas of your drawing.
 For instance, you might darken the shadowed areas and lighten those directly hit by the light.

 5) Practice, practice, practice!
-The only way to get better at shading and lighting is to practice.
+Practice is the only way to improve shading and lighting.
 So don’t be afraid to experiment with different techniques and approaches until you find what works best.

 Add Details and Highlights

-Details are the most important elements of any still-life drawing.
-Without details, your picture will look unfinished and lifeless.
+Details are the most important elements; without details, your picture will look flat, unfinished, and lifeless.

 Another critical element of an excellent still-life drawing is highlighted.
 Highlights help add contrast and visual interest to your composition.

-Try to use a variety of pencil strokes to create different textures and effects.
+To get various textures and effects, experiment with different pencil strokes.
 Experiment with different techniques and approaches until you find what works best.
 It would help if you experimented with different types of pencils as well.

 Types of Details to Add to Your Drawing

-There are a variety of details you can add to your drawing to make it more realistic and exciting Here are some examples:
+You can add some final touches to your drawing to make it more engaging and realistic.

-- Reflections: If there is a reflective surface in your scene, add its reflections to your drawing.
+• Reflections: If your scene has a reflective surface, add its reflections to your drawing.

-There are infinite choices you have when adding details to your drawing.
+When you add details to your drawing, you have infinite options.
 Experiment and have fun!

 Adding Highlights to Your Drawing

-Adding highlights is one best ways to make your drawing more attractive and eye-catching.
+Adding highlights is one best way to make your drawing more attractive and eye-catching.
 Highlights are areas that are hit directly by the light, and they can make your picture pop.

 Contrasting Values